-- 10. Aviation Operations: The Parties to this Agreement agree to cooperate in the use of aviation resources to foster effective and efficient use of aircraft and personnel.
-(Refer to the Southern Geographic Area Operating Plan for specific direction in the use of aircraft.) - 11.
-Billing Procedures: The Parties agree to follow the policies and procedures detailed in Exhibit D, Reimbursable Billings and Payments.

-- 12. Cost Recovery: Authority to recover suppression costs and damages from those responsible for causing a fire varies depending on contracts, agreements, permits and applicable laws.
+- 45. Aviation Operations: The Parties to this Agreement agree to cooperate in the use of aviation resources to foster effective and efficient use of aircraft and personnel.
+(Refer to the Southern Geographic Area Operating Plan for specific direction in the use of aircraft.) - 46.
+Billing Procedures: The Parties agree to follow the policies and procedures detailed in Exhibit D, Reimbursable Billings and Payments. - 47.
+Cost Recovery: Authority to recover suppression costs and damages from those responsible for causing a fire varies depending on contracts, agreements, permits and applicable laws.
 As soon as possible after a fire, the Authorized Representatives of affected Parties will attempt to reach mutual agreement on the strategy that will be used to recover suppression costs and damages from the individuals responsible for such costs and damages.
 If possible, all costs should be determined prior to the initiation of cost recovery efforts.
 Such strategy may alter interagency billing procedures, timing and content as otherwise provided in this Agreement.
 As authorized by law, any Party may independently pursue civil actions against individuals to recover suppression costs and damages, though adequate notice should be provided the other Parties to the Agreement.
-In those cases where costs have been recovered from an individual, reimbursement of initial attack, as well as suppression costs to the extent included in the recovery, will be made to the Party taking reciprocal action, as authorized by law. - 13.
-Stafford Act Use and Reimbursement: The use and reimbursement for resources when responding under the Stafford Act shall be governed by the provisions contained in Exhibit H, Use and Reimbursement for Stafford Act Shared Resources.
+In those cases where costs have been recovered from an individual, reimbursement of initial attack, as well as suppression costs to the extent included in the recovery, will be made to the Party taking reciprocal action, as authorized by law

+48. Stafford Act Use and Reimbursement: The Use and Reimbursement for resources when responding under the Stafford Act shall be governed by the provisions contained in Exhibit H.

-XI.
-GENERAL PROVISIONS
+XI) GENERAL PROVISIONS